MeghanaNalla/NER1/NER_Application/README.md

-Web application to display Name entities, with Spacy and streamlit.
+<h1>Web application for NER, Sentiment analysis and Text Summarization, with Spacy and streamlit.